seregasheypak/music-api/README.md

 # music-api
 Simple Rest API to get information about an specific music artist.

+The API takes a ​MBID (MusicBrainz Identifier)​ and return a JSON containing the following:
+ * A list of all albums the artist has released and links to its corresponding album cover art.
+ * A description of the artist fetched from Genius.com

 ## Tech specs
 * Java
 * Maven 3